Celyagd/celyagd.github.io/about/index.md

 - Quelques articles de blog écrits pour différents sites (MyScienWork, HackYourPhD, Centre Virchow-Villermé, Inno³) ==> par [là](http://celyagd.github.io/blog/)

 ### English <a name="english"></a>

 ### What defines me today? ##

-#### An interdisciplinary curriculum at the crossroads between social and cognitive sciences
+#### An interdisciplinary background at the intersection of social sciences and cognitive sciences

 - Associate Researcher at ([Costech](http://www.utc.fr/costech/)/UTC)
-- Doctor of Social Sciences (STS/SIC) specializing in _open access/science_ issues and the impact of digital technology on science/society relations (data science, ethics, economic and social transformations).
+- PhD in Social Sciences (STS/SIC) with a focus on _open access/science_ issues and the impact of digital technology on science/society relations (data science, ethics, economic and social transformations).
-- Graduate of the École Normale Supérieure and a Master's degree in Cognitive and Behavioural Neurosciences (UPMC).
+- Graduate of the École Normale Supérieure with a Master's degree in Cognitive and Behavioural Neurosciences (UPMC).

-#### A commitment to associative and entrepreneurial projects for sustainable digital societies
+#### Commitment to associative and entrepreneurial projects for sustainable digital societies

-- Consultant (practitioner-researcher) at [Inno3](https://inno3.fr/), a consulting company specialized in open models ( open data, open source, open science).
-In charge of the research projects (Fundings, etc.).
+- Consultant and practitioner-researcher at [Inno3](https://inno3.fr/), a consulting firm specializing in supporting in open models ( open data, open source, open science) and ensuring their sustainability.
+Responsible for Action-Research projects.

-- Co-founder of [HackYourPhD](http://www.hackyourphd.org) now [HackYourResearch](http://www.hyr.science/): think tank on open science and the acknowledgement of knowledge as common.
-Not anymore active for now.
+- Co-founder of [HackYourPhD](http://www.hackyourphd.org) now [HackYourResearch](http://www.hyr.science/): a think tank on open science and the recognition of knowledge as commons.
+The association is currently inactive.

-#### An integrative approach to knowledge production (mind/body perspective)

-- Co-founder of the association [Ancre des Savoirs] to question the place of "well-being" practices through the social sciences and cognitive sciences.

-To know more about my background : my CV is on [Linkedin](https://www.linkedin.com/in/celyagrusondaniel)

 ----

-## What would you find on this website ?
+## What will you find on this website?

 Informations about :

-- My research activities (Publications, Academic Presentation, Open Notebook...) ==> [here](http://celyagd.github.io/research/)
+- My research activities (publications, presentation, and ongoing projects...) ==> [here](http://celyagd.github.io/research/)
-- My Open Science activities mainly with HackYourResearch (Events, Presentations...) ==> [there](http://celyagd.github.io/openscience/)
+- My associative engagements related to open science, higher education, research and digital technologies ==> [there](http://celyagd.github.io/openscience/)
-- My teaching coordination activities (MOOC, Master, etc.)
+- My teaching  activities (MOOC's, Master's courses, etc.)
  ==> [here](http://celyagd.github.io/teaching/)
-- A few blog articles written first for different websites (MyScienceWork, HackYourPhD, Centre Virchow-Villermé, Inno3) ==> [there](http://celyagd.github.io/blog/)
+- A selection of blog posts written for various platforms (MyScienceWork, HackYourPhD, Centre Virchow-Villermé, Inno3) ==> [there](http://celyagd.github.io/blog/)